foursides/foursides.github.io/_posts/2013-11-11-34-Discover-The-Somatic-Markers.md

 ---
 layout: post
-title: “34 Discovering the Somatic Markers”
+title: 34- Discovering the Somatic Markers
 tags: birthday, 34, life
 description: “It seems strange to me now to think about how I have to unlearn how I lived in my 20's to really live now.”
 category: articles